India House: Indian Home Rule Society

 Krishna Varma admired Swami Dayananda Saraswati's cultural nationalism and believed in Herbert Spencer's dictum that "Resistance to aggression is not simply justified, but imperative".
 A graduate of Balliol College, Oxford, he returned to India in the 1880s and served as divan (administrator) of a number of princely states, including Ratlam and Junagadh.
 He preferred this position to working under what he considered the alien rule of Britain.
 However, a supposed conspiracy of local British officials at Junagadh, compounded by differences between Crown authority and British Political Residents regarding the states, led to Varma's dismissal.
 He returned to England, where he found freedom of expression more favourable.
 Varma's views were staunchly anti-colonial, extending even to support for the Boers during the Second Boer War in 1899.

 Krishna Varma co-founded the IHRS in February 1905, with Bhikaji Cama, S.R.
 Rana, Lala Lajpat Rai and others, as a rival organisation to the British Committee of the Congress.
 Subsequently, Krishna Varma used his considerable financial resources to offer scholarships to Indian students in memory of leaders of the 1857 uprising, on the condition that the recipients would not accept any paid post or honorary office from the British Raj upon their return home.
 These scholarships were complemented by three endowments of 2000 Rupees courtesy S.R.
 Rana, in memory of Rana Pratap Singh.
 Open to "Indians only", the IHRS garnered significant support from Indians – especially students – living in Britain.
 Funds received by Indian students as scholarships and bursaries from universities also found their way to the organisation.
 Following the model of Victorian public institutions, the IHRS adopted a constitution.
 The aim of the IHRS, clearly articulated in this constitution, was to "secure Home Rule for India, and to carry on a genuine Indian propaganda in this country by all practicable means".
 It recruited young Indian activists, raised funds, and possibly collected arms and maintained contact with revolutionary movements in India.
-When Savarkarcame He changed it as Indian Home Rule Society The group professed support for causes in sympathy with its own, such as Turkish, Egyptian and Irish republican nationalism.
+When Savarkar came, he changed it as Indian Home Rule Society.
+The group professed support for causes in sympathy with its own, such as Turkish, Egyptian and Irish republican nationalism.